pandeyujjwal975/linux-system-info/README.md

 Script Not Found

-Check your current directory:
+Check your location:

 pwd

-Then:
+List files:

-ls
+ls -la

-Make sure the following file exists:
+Make sure you are inside the project directory.

-sysinfo.sh

 ---

-Bash Not Found
+Bash Check

-Check:

 command -v bash